-- Each school district shall designate one or more employees to act as attendance officer(s). - "It is the attendance officer's duty in appropriate cases to counsel with students and parents and investigate the causes of nonattendance and report to the local board of education so as to enforce the provisions [of the School attendance Law]."
-C.R.S. § 22-33-107(1). - Judicial proceedings can be initiated by the school district's attorney, the local board of education, or the school district's attendance officer. - The school district must determine that the student is a "habitual truant" according to its policies and Colorado's School Attendance Law. - The school district must develop an intervention plan to assist the student to remain in school. - Despite the intervention plan, the student must continue to be a habitual truant.
+- Each school district must designate one or more employees to act as attendance officer(s). - Judicial proceedings can be initiated by the school district's attorney, the local board of education, or the school district's attendance officer. - The school district must determine that the student is a "habitual truant" according to its policies and Colorado's School Attendance Law. - The school district must develop an intervention plan to assist the student to remain in school.